containerbuildsystem/atomic-reactor/docs/plugins.md

  * **koji_upload**
    * Status: enabled
    * The 'docker save' output, build logs, and operator manifests are uploaded to Koji.
 The metadata is returned to be used by the store_metadata_osv3 plugin.
 That plugin will use a ConfigMap object to store it for the orchestrator to retrieve it.
 It will replace koji_promote when enabled.
+ * **push_operator_manifests**
+   * Status: enabled
+   * When OMPS service integration is configured and when specified through the com.redhat.delivery.appregistry Dockerfile label, plugin uploads manifests extracted by *export_operator_manifests* into app registry specified in configuration.

 ### Exit plugins